7 Best Small and Safe Towns to Live in Oregon

 Regarding crime, Sisters’ residents likely worry more about rattlesnakes (or runaway bulls) than burglaries.

-If you like your west a little less wild, let these Oregon towns sit at the top of your list.
+Conclusion: If you like your west a little less wild, let these Oregon towns sit at the top of your list.
 Each marks a unique pocket of Oregon, holding a unique culture, history, and landscape.
 Here’s Tom McCall with the last word: “Oregon is an inspiration.
 Whether you come to it or are born to it, you become entranced by our state’s beauty, the opportunity she affords, and the independent spirit of her citizens.”

 HOMEiA is a city guide site where visitors can find detailed information about communities of interest.
-HOMEiA’s City Guides, created in partnership with local writers, are curated lists of the best, safest, and most affordable places to live.
-The guides feature the HOMEiA Score, a proprietary index that rates communities on such factors as housing costs, education and employment.
+HOMEiA’s City Guides, created in partnership with local writers and editors, are curated lists of the best, safest, and most affordable places to live.
+The guides feature the HOMEiA Score, a proprietary index that rates communities on such factors as housing costs, education, employment, etc.

 HOMEiA.com aims to be the premier site for people planning to relocate, providing them with insightful content and connecting them with skilled real estate professionals.